Butlin's: Sports and recreation

 Butlins resorts offer a variety of sports sessions and coaching, for example, archery, fencing, tennis (Skegness only), table tennis, and football.
 Most of these sessions are included in the cost of holiday or day visitor entry price.

 For general recreation, facilities include multi-sports courts, adventure golf, adventure playgrounds, water zorbing, high ropes courses, funfair, inflatable castles/pillows, and go-karts.
 Minehead resort also offers bumper boats, donkey rides, use of the adjacent golf course, and "Exmoor Adventures" country leisure pursuits.
 An additional charge usually applies for most of these activities, although the funfair is free.

 Skegness and Bognor resorts each have a spa complex for massage, swimming, facials and other popular spa treatments.

 Children's activities

 There are a number of attractions and facilities at each resort provided especially for younger children.
-These include playgrounds, a supervised arts & crafts room, "Bob's Yard" (miniature funfair), a "Junior driving school" with small go-karts for children, and a nursery which can care for children and keep them entertained whilst parents enjoy other activities in the resort.
+These include playgrounds, a supervised arts and crafts room, "Bob's Yard" (miniature funfair), a "Junior driving school" with small go-karts for children, and a nursery which can care for children and keep them entertained whilst parents enjoy other activities in the resort.